 Matthew McGowan is Associate Professor & Chair of Classics at Fordham University and alumnus of Reginald Foster's Fifth Experience (Rome 1998-99).
 From 2009-2015 he served as President of the NY Classical Club and is currently the Vice-President for Communication and Outreach for the Society of Classical Studies.
 His scholarly interests range broadly over Greek and Latin literature and the classical tradition.
 His first book, Ovid in Exile: Power and Poetic Redress in the Tristia and Epistulae ex Ponto, appeared in 2009 with Brill, and he has just completed an edited volume, Classical New York: Greece & Rome in NY's Art and Architecture, for Fordham University Press.
 He is currently at work on a Guide to the Greek and Latin Inscriptions of New York City alongside a survey of ancient lexicography, Dictionaries in Ancient Rome: The Art of Defining Latin Words, 200 BC--800 AD.
 He teaches a wide array of courses, from classical myth to Latin prose composition, and is delighted to be working with Paideia and its wonderful students and staff!

-Alex is finishing his PhD in Classics at Princeton University.
+Alex is an Assistant Professor at California State University, Freson.
+He received his PhD in Classics from Princeton University.
 His interests include late antique Greek literature, ancient rhetoric and literary criticism, and animals in ancient thought.
 His dissertation is on the figure of the philosopher in the epistolary corpus of Synesius of Cyrene.
 He has taught at LGiG since its inception.